When to Use Translators Rather Than Interpreters

-Translators typically work in front of their computers in the home based environment and concentrate on paying close attention to the source documents’ style so that it can be carefully replicated in the targeted language.
+Translators typically work in front of their computers in the home-based environment and concentrate on paying close attention to the source documents’ style so that they can be carefully replicated in the targeted language.
 They ensure they use any specific terms accurately so that the reader has a clear understanding of the meaning and significance of the terms.

 Interpreters do have a skill set that differs from translators in that they don’t provide word-for-word translation but transpose spoken words, phrases, and sentences from one language to another, accurately and instantly.
 Interpreters don’t work from an office desk but they participate in real-time situations, which involves constant contact with the speaker the interpreter is interpreting for and their audience.
 A good interpreter is quick to respond and has not only a good clear speaking force but a good memory too.
 Interpreting involves a variety of different clients so diplomacy when communicating is almost as important as the actual interpreting.
 It’s becoming more common today to use telephone interpreting services as this allows someone to connect quickly with a live interpreter and is particularly useful in an emergency situation when it would be too late to get an interpreter.